Flu Lab Grants and Ventures

 Sentinel Project

-Develops ultra-sensitive genomic and CRISPR technologies to detect pathogens in multiple, connected settings to prevent pandemics before they start.
+Developed and deployed ultra-sensitive genomic and CRISPR technologies to detect pathogens in multiple, connected settings to prevent pandemics before they start.

 $5,000,000 / February 2021